kontainapp/km-demo/mpt-30b-snapshot-cpu/README.md

 ## Inference service using the MosaicML MPT-30B model

-To show how to use Kontain Monitor to avoid “Cold start” issues with your LLM or Transformer models, we will use an example that leverages the CTransformers library.
+To show how to use Kontain to avoid cold start issues with your LLM or Transformer models, we will use an example that leverages the CTransformers library.
 [CTransformers](https://github.com/marella/ctransformers) is a Python library that provides Python bindings for transformer models implemented in C/C++ using the [GGML](https://github.com/ggerganov/ggml) library.

 It is designed to provide a unified interface for all models and supports a variety of transformer models, including Falcon, GPT-2, GPT-J, GPT-NeoX, LLaMa, MPT, Dolly V2, and StarCoder.